henrikmelin/h3ppy/joss/paper.md

 For a given temperature and H$_3^+$ density, the code calculates the radiance of each individual H$_3^+$ transition, then distributes these in wavelength-space by giving them with Gaussian line-shapes.
 The sum of all the individual Gaussian lines then make up the model spectrum.
 By making use of `numpy` array features, there are significant computational gains, making the code very fast.
 The fitting procedure uses a hard-coded least squares approach, and the only dependency is `numpy`. `h3ppy` implements the H$_3^+$ line list of @Neale:1996 and the partition function of @Miller:2013.

-Additionally, by making a `h3ppy` child class, the core functionality can also be used for other molecular species, and and example on how to use `h3ppy` to model and fit molecular hydrogen spectra (H$_2$) is provided.
+By making a `h3ppy` child class, the core functionality can also be used for other molecular species, and and example on how to use `h3ppy` to model and fit molecular hydrogen spectra (H$_2$) is provided.

 The `h3ppy` code has already been used in published studies, characterising the ionosphere of Uranus [@Thomas:2023] and Jupiter [Melin:2024].